 Corporate: The Corporate version has all the features TeamViewer offers.
 Each workstation can conduct fifteen concurrent sessions.
 In addition, up to three workstations can simultaneously start the concurrent sessions.
 Corporate version users get one year of priority support from TeamViewer.

-8 BEST TeamViewer Alternatives in 2020
+8 BEST TeamViewer Alternatives

 Undoubtedly, the features of TeamViewer are worth mentioning, such as its scalability, ease of use, screen sharing, no additional plugin or software required, compatibility with mobile and desktop devices, built-in meeting recordings, audio and video calls, and file sharing.
 However, with previously mentioned security breaches, individual users and corporations are seeking TeamViewer alternatives.
 Some need TeamViewer alternatives for specific operating systems such as Windows or Mac, while others are looking for more advanced features.